-The CEFR proposed three broad divisions which can be divided into six levels: A Basic Speaker: A1 Breakthrough or beginner; A2 Waystage or elementary B Independent Speaker: B1 Threshold or pre-intermediate; B2 Intermediate C Proficient Speaker: C1 Effective operational proficiency or upper intermediate; C2 Mastery or advanced.
+The CEFR proposed three broad divisions which can be divided into six levels:

+A Basic Speaker: A1 Breakthrough or beginner; A2 Waystage or elementary

+B Independent Speaker: B1 Threshold or pre-intermediate; B2 Intermediate

+C Proficient Speaker: C1 Effective operational proficiency or upper intermediate; C2 Mastery or advanced.

-"Begegnungen" is a 'all-in-one' text with CD's to help you improve listening comprehension.
+"Begegnungen" is an 'all-in-one' text with CD's to help you improve listening comprehension.
 Each of the eight chapters consists of four parts: Teil A (Kernprogramm), Teil B (fakultatives Zusatzprogramm=Kultur/Wissen), Teil C (Grammatik-und Wortschatzübungen), und Teil D (Redemittel und Evaluation).
 There will be a test after each chapter, a midterm, and a comprehensive final.

-Besides the textbooks, this course uses Canvas and the tools available within this platform.
-Tests and quizzes will be given both online and from the worksheets of 'Begegnungen".
-In addition, we use VoiceThread for oral practice.
+Besides the textbook, this course uses Canvas and the tools available within this platform.
+Tests and quizzes will be given both online and from the worksheets of

+'Begegnungen".
+In addition, we use VoiceThread and the Conference Room in CANVAS for oral practice.